Goals

 -

 Pick out two female-male jumpers from your kit, one red and one black.
 You'll use the red for power and black for ground.
-Electrons don't care about colors, but adopting good conventions will helps us humans more easily trace and debug our circuits.
+Of course, electrons don't care about colors, but adopting good conventions will helps us humans more easily trace and debug our circuits.

 -

-Plug the male ends of the jumpers into the breadboard: the black jumper to the blue ground rail and the red jumper to the anode of the LED. (click photo to enlarge)
+Plug the male ends of the jumpers into the breadboard: black jumper to the blue ground rail and red jumper to the anode of the LED. (click photo to enlarge)

 - After double-checking that your circuit wiring is correct, you're ready to apply power.
 Power up the Pi and the LED on the breadboard should light.